The wild future of 4D design

 As Guberan also emphasizes, the inflatables suggest a new form of production in which the printed object isn’t the definitive end product—but rather a marker within a lifespan of flexible use.
 It’s an opportunity to reshape our understanding of product design, beyond our current systems of industrial mass production.

-“People often ask me where the interest lies for a product designer, or if I identify more as a product designer or material researcher,” says Guberan, who has been collaborating with Tibbits since 2014.
+“People often ask me where the interest lies for a product designer, or if I identify more as a product designer or material researcher,” says Guberan, who has been collaborating with the Lab since 2014.
 “For me, I see the lab and the people working there as simply having a new way of producing objects.
 It’s like working with future artisans, the artisans of tomorrow.
 As a designer, people usually expect that we turn out one design, a perfect final masterpiece—but with this technology, the outcome is much more flexible, less definite.
 Once it’s printed, the object has the ability to take on another life of its own.”